 "On the evidence, I find that Maryann did not care for Ted, or at least not in any way consistent with a caring personal relationship, let alone a romantic relationship.
 She did not love him.
 She was her own priority.
 Ted was her bank."

-The judge went on to consider a number of other factors and legal principles.
-In the end, the judge concluded that Maryann had manipulated Theodore enough that the will represented Maryann's wishes rather than Theodore. the judge stated:
+The judge went on to consider several other factors and legal principles.
+In the end, the judge concluded that Maryann had manipulated Theodore enough that the will represented Maryann's wishes rather than Theodore.
+The judge stated: